Aran8276/e-commerce/README.md

 - Web Preview
 ## Introduction

-This project is an e-commerce website designed to showcase various products with a modern and responsive design.
+This project is an e-commerce website designed to showcase various products with a modern design.
 It includes features such as product listings, promotional deals, and social media integration.

 ## Features